Then, in 1970, hemp was outlawed as a Schedule I drug, with strict restrictions on its cultivation.

 What are these exceptions?

-The first exception is hemp-derived Delta-9 THC.
+hemp-derived Delta-9 THC.
 Although Delta-9 is heavily associated with marijuana, as stated before, it's also present within hemp plants.

 Hemp-derived Delta-9 THC is federally legal if sourced from hemp and consists of no more than 0.3% of the product's dry weight.
 For example, hemp-derived Delta-9 edibles exist because THC takes up no more than 0.3% of the product's weight (minus any moisture).

-Because of this concentration limit (not the milligram limit), you can have hemp-derived Delta-9 edibles between 5mg to 300mg depending on the edibles' weight.
+Because of this concentration limit (not the milligram limit), you can have hemp-derived Delta-9 edibles between 5mg and 300mg depending on the edibles' weight.
 A larger edible will be able to contain more Delta-9 than a smaller edible.

 However, hemp-derived THC doesn't end there.
 There are other variants that, because they are a separate cannabis compound from Delta-9, don't have any concentration limit.
-These include Delta-8 productsHHC products, and other novel forms of THC.
+These include

 Buy Hemp-Derived THC Online